Difference Between Cover Letter and Letter of Interest

 A cover letter contains additional information such as professional experience, general skills, education, work experience, etc. The content of a cover letter should be specific to the post of vacancy.

-It is also called an application letter, and it can be only used by job applicants.
+It is also called an application letter, and job applicants can only use it.
 It must be well written as it is meant to highlight one’s qualifications for a job.

-A letter of interest is a formal letter that is sent along with the resume or CV to enquire about a job opening or to show interest to a particular company about employment.
+A letter of interest is a formal letter that is sent along with the resume or CV to enquire about a job opening or to show interest in a particular company about employment.

 A candidate can write a letter of interest to a company without any specified job.
 A letter of interest can help you search for a new job.

 A letter of interest contains a lot of the same information, such as a cover letter, but the opening of a letter of interest is different.
-In this letter, you have to outline your areas of interest, qualifications, and skills.
+In this letter, you must outline your interests, qualifications, and skills.

-A letter of interest is written to convey the desire of a candidate to work for a company that has not posted any job vacancy.
+A letter of interest is written to convey a candidate’s desire to work for a company that has not posted any job vacancy.

 A letter of interest is specifically written without a specific job in mind.
 It will help you to showcase your interest in a company.
 This letter highlights your interest in the hiring manager.

-A letter of interest should be addressed directly to the hiring manager or the hiring authority of a company.
+A letter of interest should be addressed directly to a company’s hiring manager or hiring authority.

-A letter of interest is also known as an inquiry or prospecting letter and is written without focusing on any specific job vacancy.
+A letter of interest, also known as an inquiry or prospecting letter, is written without focusing on any specific job vacancy.

 Main Differences Between Cover Letter and Letter of Interest